 Programs will have their own eligibility requirements that students should meet.

-Summer courses taken abroad on approved programs, in a country that is not a student's home country, may be counted as numeric credit and may count towards the 128 credits required to graduate.
+Summer courses taken abroad on approved programs in a country that is not a student's home country may be counted as numeric credit towards the 128 credits required to graduate.
 On most summer programs, students can earn 8 credits out of 16 maximum that a student can transfer into the university.
-If you have met this limit or if you are taking classes in your home country, you may use summer study abroad courses to fulfill "purpose" (i.e. placement, pre-requisite, general university and major/minor) requirements instead.
+If you have met this limit or if you are taking classes in your home country, you may use summer study abroad courses to fulfill "purpose" (i.e., placement, prerequisite, Core and major/minor) requirements instead.
 Please note that summer study abroad programs do NOT contribute toward the university's minimum number of semesters you must attend in residence.

 - For Families